numeralbank/channumerals/README.md

-# CLDF dataset derived from Chan's Numerals
+# CLDF dataset derived from Chan's "Numeral Systems of the World's Languages." from 2019

 Cite the source dataset as